Answered By: Trudi Pledger Last Updated: Sep 03, 2019 Views: 591

 - Cochrane includes three key databases: Cochrane Database of Systematic Reviews - Systematic reviews of evidence related to clinical interventions and authored by the Cochrane Collaboration.
 (Full text); Database of Abstracts of Reviews of Effect - Abstracts for systematic reviews and meta-analysis which have been published in journals and other resources.
 (Reference and abstract only); Cochrane Central Register of Controlled Trials - Abstracts of clinical trials published in journals.
 (Reference and abstract only)

 - Medline is the key indexing service for the journal literature of Medicine.
 You may have seen or used PubMed (Public Medline) which is exactly the same database but open access.
 Medline should be the preferred choice as it offers a higher level of sophistication in the search and there are additional links to full-text articles only available through Birmingham City University subscriptions.
-Use Medline when you need Medically focussed information, particularly related to interventions.
+Use Medline when you need Medically focused information, particularly related to interventions.
 (Best viewed using Chrome).

 - Maternity and Infant Care provides coverage of the midwifery profession, pregnancy, labour, birth, postnatal care, neonatal care and the first year of life.